-5.2.1 Maximum Contaminant Level (MCL)-Based GWPS
+5.2.1 Maximum Contaminant Level-Based GWPS

 For those constituents with MCLs as the GWPS, a confidence interval approach will be used.
-Per recommendations provided by the Unified Guidance (EPA 2009) and detailed by EPRI (2015), a confidence interval statistically defines the upper and lower bound (the upper and lower confidence limit) of the true mean of a population.
-The Unified Guidance (EPA 2009) recommends confidence intervals for Assessment Monitoring.
+Per recommendations provided by the Unified Guidance (USEPA 2009) and detailed by the Electric Power Research Institute (EPRI 2015), a confidence interval statistically defines the upper and lower bound (the upper and lower confidence limit) of the true mean of a population.
+The Unified Guidance (USEPA 2009) recommends confidence intervals for assessment monitoring.
 Confidence intervals identify SSIs through comparison against a fixed standard, namely the MCL-based GWPS.